tembo-io/pg_tier/README.md

 **A Postgres extension to tier data to external storage**

-## Disclaimer
+## Beta Disclaimer

-Dear Users,

-Please read this disclaimer carefully before proceeding.
+The features, functionality, and behavior of `pg_tier` are subject to change without notice.
+Updates and revisions may be released periodically as we work towards a stable version.

-This version is a beta release of pg_tier.
-It is not yet finalized and may contain bugs, errors or other concurrency releated issues.
-Not advisable to use in production use-cases.
+`pg_tier` may contain bugs, errors or other concurrency releated issues.
+It's not advised to use in production use-cases.
 We encourage you to test your use cases in the non-production environment.
-If you encounter any bugs, errors, or other issues while using this beta release, please report them by creating an issue as bug.
+If you encounter any bugs, errors, or other issues, please report them.

 Your reports will help us improve the extension for the final release.

-The features, functionality, and behavior of this beta release are subject to change without notice.
-Updates and revisions may be released periodically as we work towards a stable version.

-By proceeding with the installation and use of this beta release, you acknowledge that you have read, understood, and agree to the terms of this disclaimer.
+By proceeding with installation and use, you acknowledge that you have read, understood, and agree to the terms of this disclaimer.

 ## Overview